Mixed Graph Contrastive Network for Semi-Supervised Node Classification: Response to Reviewer 2

+2) Contrastive graph methods: \begin{itemize} \item DGI \cite{DGI} maximized mutual information between patch representations and corresponding high-level summaries of graphs using established graph convolutional network architectures. \item GCA \cite{GCA} proposed a novel graph contrastive representation learning method with adaptive augmentation that incorporates various priors for the topological and semantic aspects of the graph. \item GRACE \cite{GRACE} introduced a hybrid scheme for generating graph views on both the structure and attribute levels. \item MVGRL \cite{MVGRL} developed a self-supervised approach for learning node and graph level representations by contrasting structural views of graphs. \item BGRL \cite{bgrl} utilized simple augmentations and alleviated the need for contrasting with negative examples for graph data. \end{itemize}

+3) Mixup-based methods: \begin{itemize} \item MixupForGraph \cite{GRAPH_MIXUP_1} proposed the two-branch graph convolution to mix the receptive field subgraphs for paired nodes. \item GraphMix \cite{graphmix} trained a fully-connected network jointly with the graph neural network via parameter sharing and interpolation-based regularization. \item GraphMixup \cite{graphmixup} constructed semantic relation spaces that allowed Feature Mixup to be performed at the semantic level and applied two context-based self-supervised techniques to capture both local and global information in the graph structure. \end{itemize}

+We will add more descriptions as follows.
+Please check the first paragraph of Section 4.3 on Page 10 in the revised version.

-To demonstrate the superiority of our method, we conduct performance comparison experiments for our proposed MGCN and 9 baselines.
-Specially, classical GCN-base methods \cite{GCN_CHEBY, GCN, Graphsage, JKNet, GAT, SGC, GPRGNN, PPNP} path the supervision information from the labeled data to the unlabeled data according to the linkages within the adjacent matrix as guidance for network training.
-Besides, the Mixup-enhanced method \cite{GRAPH_MIXUP_1} improves the robustness and discriminative capability of the aggregated sample embedding over the labeled samples.
-Moreover, we report the results of the contrastive methods \cite{DGI, GCA, GRACE, MVGRL}, which design auxiliary tasks for discriminative information exploitation.
+“To demonstrate the superiority of our method, we conduct performance comparison experiments for our proposed MGCN and 18 baselines, including classical semi-supervised graph methods, unsupervised contrastive methods, and Mixup-enhanced methods. \begin{itemize} \item Classical semi-supervised graph methods (\cite{MLP,GCN_CHEBY, GCN, Graphsage, JKNet, GAT, SGC, GPRGNN, PPNP}) propagate the supervision information from the labeled data to the unlabeled data according to the linkages within the adjacent matrix as guidance for network training. \item We report the results of the unsupervised contrastive methods (\cite{DGI, GCA, GRACE, MVGRL,bgrl}), which design auxiliary tasks for discriminative information exploitation. \item Mixup-based methods (\cite{GRAPH_MIXUP_1,graphmix,graphmixup}) improve the robustness and discriminative capability of the aggregated sample embedding over the labeled samples. \end{itemize}”

-From these results in Table \ref{COMPARE_RESULT}, we observe and analyze as follows.
-1) It could be observed that the classical GCN-based methods are not comparable with our proposed MGCN.
-For example, on CORA dataset, MGCN exceeds GCN \cite{GCN} by 5.68\%.
-This is because these methods would suffer from the representation collapse problem caused by the inaccurate connections within data in the adjacency matrix.
-2) Compared with the Mixup-enhance method MixupForGraph \cite{GRAPH_MIXUP_1}, MGCN achieves better classification performance.
-The reason is that MixupForGraph does not consider the contrastive learning method to improve the discriminative capacity in the semi-supervised node classification task.
-3) Moreover, our MGCN consistently outperforms other contrastive learning methods including DGI\cite{DGI}, GCA\cite{GCA}, GRACE\cite{GRACE} and, MVGRL\cite{MVGRL}).
-We conjecture that those methods fail to exploit abundant intuitive information within the unlabeled data, thus achieving sub-optimal performance.